 At Allen Law Firm, P.A., we handle all types of slip and fall cases in and around Gainesville, including those that happened in:

 - Amusement parks

 - And more

 If you fell on someone else’s property, there’s always a possibility that the owner could have prevented your fall.
-Our personal injury attorneys will dig deep to find the cause of your accident.
+Our personal injury attorneys, like Bill Allen, will dig deep to find the cause of your accident.
 If you’re ready for us to get started, just give us a call for a free consultation today.

 Some of the most common causes of slip and fall accidents include:

 - Slick floors after washing, waxing or a rain storm

 - Loose wires or cables

 - Inadequate lighting

 Getting evidence to establish the cause of a slip and fall accident can be complex.
 It’s always best if we get to work quickly, before evidence disappears and witnesses forget what happened.